 I use this belt every day and on Shabbos and it’s the perfect belt for Orthodox Jews who carry.
 Furthermore, the cost for a fancy leather Shabbos belt from Nexbelt, is the same price as any belt you might normally buy.

 The next point of order is a holster.
 I have had numerous talks with many Jews who have sent me messages with nylon holsters from Amazon or other types of holsters because they are universal and cheap.
 For the love of God, DON’T. The two safest places for a firearm are either in a safe or in your holster.
-Purchasing a junk holster is how accidents can happen.
+Purchasing a junk holster is how accidents happen.
 There are companies out there that make quality holsters at affordable prices.
 Spending $50-$80 might seem crazy to some people, but rest assured, you are making an investment to ensure accidents from happening.
-What is might every day carry holster?
-I use the Celator outside the waistband holster from a company called M2 Tactical Solutions.

 Again, training is important but so is the gear you use.
 A proper belt allows for proper placement without a firearm moving around on your waist.
 A proper holster allows for a secured firearm on your person which in turn makes you a safer gun owner.

 Now of course, this works for me.
-This article is because many people have asked me what I use for EDC (Every Day Carry).
+This article was written because many people have asked me what I use for EDC (Every Day Carry).

 If you have any questions, please don’t hesitate in reaching out!